Reed-CompBio/protein-weaver/data/README.md

 } IN TRANSACTIONS OF 100 ROWS;
 ```

+14. Prepare the GO term common names for import with the instructions in the [`ParseOBOtoTXT.ipynb`](https://github.com/Reed-CompBio/protein-weaver/blob/main/scripts/ParseOBOtoTXT.ipynb) file.

-18. Import the GO term common names and descriptions with the following Cypher command:
+15. Import the [GO term common names](https://github.com/Reed-CompBio/protein-weaver/blob/main/data/GeneOntology/go.txt) and descriptions with the following Cypher command:
 ```
 :auto LOAD CSV WITH HEADERS FROM 'file:///go.txt' AS go FIELDTERMINATOR '\t'